In this section:

 020 7549 1408

 Matthew joined the QNI in 2008.
 He has previously worked for a number of voluntary organisations in the UK and the US, in areas including health education, youth work, environment, and heritage.
 He has also worked for the Charity Commission, and is currently involved with a number of voluntary organisations in London.

-Joanna has had a varied background having worked as a staff writer on a parenting magazine and later as a freelance journalist and in other comms roles as a temp.
+Joanna has had a varied background having worked as a staff writer on a parenting magazine and later as a freelance journalist as well as various other comms roles.
 She has also worked as a tour guide when she lived in Italy.
-She enjoys taking part in charity runs for Cancer Research, experimenting with recipes, and spending time with her family.
+She enjoys volunteering with Contact the Elderly.